Anadarko in Caddo County, Oklahoma — The American South (West South Central)

 Erected by National Hall Of Fame For Famous American Indians.

 Location.
 35° 4.387′ N, 98° 13.684′ W. Marker is in Anadarko, Oklahoma, in Caddo County.
-Marker is on East Central Boulevard (U.S. 62) 0.3 miles east of Southeast 7th Street, on the right when traveling west.
+It is on East Central Boulevard (U.S. 62) 0.3 miles east of Southeast 7th Street, on the right when traveling west.
 The marker is located on the grounds of the National Hall of Fame for Famous American Indians.
 Touch for map.
 Marker is at or near this postal address: 901 East Central Boulevard, Anadarko OK 73005, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-T.C.
+At least 8 other markers are within walking distance of this marker: T.C.
 Cannon (a few steps from this marker); Tecumseh (a few steps from this marker); Cochise (a few steps from this marker); Geronimo (a few steps from this marker); Lewis Tewanima (within shouting distance of this marker); Hiawatha (within shouting distance of this marker); Satanta (White Bear) (within shouting distance of this marker); Jim Thorp (within shouting distance of this marker).
 Touch for a list and map of all markers in Anadarko.

 Also see . . .
 Hosteen Klah.